-Fall semester.
-Professor Boucher.2013-14: Not offered
+Omitted 2016-17.
+Professor Boucher.2016-17: Not offered

-(Offered as HIST 235 [EU] and EUST 245).
+(Offered as HIST 235 [EU], EUST 245, and RUSS 235).
 Joseph Stalin, the infamous Soviet dictator, created a particular type of society in the aftermath of the Russian Revolution.
 Stalinism became a phenomenon that influenced the development of the former Soviet Union, Eastern Europe, China, and North Korea.
 The course will begin with the exploration of Stalin’s own life, and then focus on what historical forces enabled the emergence of Stalinism.
 The course will cover the period on the eve of and during the Russian Revolution, Stalinist transformation of the USSR in the 1930s, WWII, and the onset of the Cold War.
 Among issues to be explored are the extent of popular support for Stalinist-type regimes, the mechanisms of large-scale political terror, the longevity of Stalinist regimes, and historical memory about Stalinism.
-Two class meetings per week.
+Three class meetings per week.

-Limited to 25 students.
 Fall semester.
-Professor Upton.2013-14: Offered in Fall 2013
+Five College Professor Glebov.2016-17: Offered in Fall 2016

 (Offered as SPAN 364 and EUST 264.)
 A patient, careful reading of Cervantes' masterpiece (published in 1605 and 1615), taking into consideration the biographical, historical, social, religious, and literary context from which it emerged during the Renaissance.
 The discussion will center on the novel's structure, style, and durability as a classic and its impact on our understanding of ideas and emotions connected with the Enlightenment and its aftermath.
 Authors discussed in connection to the material include Erasmus of Rotterdam, Montaigne, Emerson, Tobias Smollett, Flaubert, Dostoyevsky, Unamuno, Nabokov, Borges, García Márquez, and Rushdie.
 Conducted in Spanish.

 Requisite: SPAN 199, 211 or 212 or consent of the instructor.
 Limited to 25 students.
-Omitted 2014-15.
-Professor Stavans.2013-14: Offered in Spring 2014
+Spring semester.
+Professor Stavans.2016-17: Not offered

 (Offered as EUST 265 and SPAN 382.)
 An exploration of forbidden behavior in diverse cultures from ancient times to the present.
 The course delves into the moral dilemma of the accepted and the rejected by analyzing concentric circles of power.
 Interdisciplinary in nature, the material will come from theology to government, from jurisprudence to medicine, from pedagogy to finances, from pornography to literature, from activism to computer hacking.
 It includes the Inquisitorial trails in fourteenth-century Spain, the orchestration of anti-Semitic propaganda under Nazism, the gulag in the Soviet Union, the public crimes during the Chinese Cultural Revolution, McCarthyism and the N.S.A.
 Contemporary books and movies discussed include Lawrence’s Women in Love, Bradbury’s Fahrenheit 451, and the Harry Potter saga, as well as Last Tango in Paris and Deep Throat.
 Conducted in English.

-Spring semester.
-Professor Stavans.2013-14: Not offered
+Omitted 2016-17.
+Professor Stavans.2016-17: Not offered

 (Offered as ARHA 284, EUST 284, and SWAG 206.)
 This course will examine the ways in which prevailing ideas about women and gender-shaped visual imagery, and how these images influenced ideas concerning women from the Renaissance to the Enlightenment.
 It will adopt a comparative perspective, both by identifying regional differences among European nations and tracing changes over time.
 In addition to considering patronage of art by women and works by women artists, we will look at the depiction of women heroes such as Judith; the portrayal of women rulers, including Elizabeth I and Marie de' Medici; and the imagery of rape.
 Topics emerging from these categories of art include biological theories about women; humanist defenses of women; the relationship between the exercise of political power and sexuality; differing attitudes toward women in Catholic and Protestant art; and feminine ideals of beauty.

 Limited to 15 students.
-Fall semester.
-Professor Courtright.2013-14: Not offered
+Spring semester.
+Professor Courtright.2016-17: Not offered

 (Offered as BLST 294 [D] and EUST 294.)
 This research-based seminar considers the enduring presence of people of African descent in Europe from the nineteenth century to the contemporary moment, a fact that both confounds and extends canonical theories of African diaspora and black internationalism.
 Focusing particularly on the histories of black people in Britain, Germany, and France, this course will take an interdisciplinary approach in its study of the African diaspora in Europe.
 We will examine literature, history, film, art and ephemera, as well as newly available pre-1927 audio recordings from Bear Family Records (http://www.black-europe.com/) in effort to better comprehend the materiality of the black European experience.
 These inquiries will enable us to comment upon the influence black people continue to have upon Europe today.
 Reading the central texts in the emerging field of Black European Studies—including African American expatriate memoirs, Afro-German feminist poetry, and black British cultural theory—student work will culminate in an annotated bibliography and a multimedia research project.